adminKeymasterJune 30, 2021 at 8:53 amPost count: 76

 Further updates/corrections to past updates:1.
 There was an announcement first that if a US citizen had the Chinese Vaccine then they no longer needed the PU letter (just the work permit invitation letter) when applying for the work visa.
 Then there was an announcement that China is accepting other vaccines (see note above), but when we applied for a work visa at the Chinese embassy they requested the PU letter again.

-We were told that this was for all China immigration but when trying to confirm with the UK Embassy they said that the PU letter was still required.
+We confirmed with the UK Embassy they said that the PU letter was still required.
 When one of the UK teachers asked they said that if the teacher had the Chinese vaccine they they did not need the PU letter.